1981 Canada Cup: Semi-finals

 As the top team in the playoff round, Canada faced the fourth place Americans in the first semi-final.
 Talk entering the game revolved around the defensive style of the United States and whether they could overcome Canada's offensive game and upset the favoured nation in a one-game, winner-take-all scenario.
 Early play favoured Canada, as they opened the scoring 2:01 into the game on a goal by defenceman Brian Engblom, then extended their lead five minutes later when a long shot by Bossy eluded Esposito in the American goal.
 Another goal by Bossy saw Canada end the first period with a 3–0 lead.
 The remaining 40 minutes of the game lacked emotion, and the two teams traded goals for a 4–1 Canadian victory.

 The second place Soviet Union faced third ranked Czechoslovakia in the second semi-final.
 Soviet coach Viktor Tikhonov was agitated following his nation's 7–3 defeat to Canada to end the round robin, while the Czechs had grown increasingly confident of their ability as the tournament progressed.
 It was the Soviets, however, who scored three first period goals to take an early 3–0 lead.
-The young Czechoslovakian team pressured their opponents for much of the final 40 minutes, outshooting the Soviets 23–11 in the second and third periods combined.
+The young Czechoslovak team pressured their opponents for much of the final 40 minutes, outshooting the Soviets 23–11 in the second and third periods combined.
 Tretiak withstood the pressure in the Soviet goal, however, allowing only one goal as the Soviet Union emerged with a 4–1 victory.